verhagen/puppet-beginner-guide/README.md

 The `Vagrantfile` contains the description of the two virtual machines.
 The _Puppet agent_ and _Puppet master_.
 These VM's are connected through a virtual network.

-The Vagrant base-box is from the official [Ubuntu at HasiCorp](https://atlas.hashicorp.com/ubuntu/) repository.
+The Vagrant base-boxes are from the official [Ubuntu at HasiCorp](https://atlas.hashicorp.com/ubuntu/) repository.

 ## Prerequisites

+The following tools should be installed for using thies _getting started_ project.
+They are available for:
+OS-X, Linux and Windows.

 - [VirtualBox](https://www.virtualbox.org/)
 - [Vagrant](https://www.vagrantup.com/)